galina0217/Spring2022_MANA130377/README.md

 -	You will also need to be familiar with Python programming or have programming experiences.

 ## Learning Objectives
-- Learn the basic data visualization techniques
+- Learn the basic data representation methods and visualization techniques
-- Develop visualization skills using Python programming to solve real-world applications
+- Develop visualization skills using Python to solve real-world applications
 - Gain initial experience in conducting research via data visualizatin

 ## Grading